SaumiyaaTK/Power-BI-Workshop/README.md

 # 📊 Power BI Dashboard – Workshop Project

 ## 📌 Project Overview
-This interactive dashboard was created during the **Power BI Workshop** at [Jobaaj Institute](https://www.jobaaj.com/).
-The dashboard provides insights into **[insert topic: e.g., Sales, Finance, HR, or whichever dataset was used]** using data visualization and KPI tracking.
+This project was created as part of the Power BI Workshop at Jobaaj Institute.
+The dashboard demonstrates the end-to-end data analysis process including data preparation, relationship modeling, and DAX calculations.
+It provides a visual representation of key business metrics such as sales performance, trends over time, and category-wise analysis, enabling decision-makers to explore data interactively.

 ---